ajith-shankar/BigData-Project-End-to-End/Spark_Setup.md

 ## Conclusion

-You have successfully set up Apache Spark for the BigData Project: End-to-End.
+You have successfully set up Apache Spark for the BigData Project: USA-Healthcare-Report.
 Ensure that Spark services are running, and you can proceed with configuring other components of your project that utilize Spark for distributed data processing.

 For advanced configurations and additional settings, refer to the official Spark [documentation](https://spark.apache.org/).